-REDUCED PROJECT - ALTERNATIVE B
+3. REDUCED PROJECT - ALTERNATIVE B

 The Reduced Project Alternative B does not include any changes to the Public Access and Management Plan.
 The intent of this alternative is to meet the CCSD's objective of providing public mixed-use field space for active recreation in the community of Cambria, focusing on providing active recreation facilities, while reducing potential impacts associated with the generation of noise and traffic.
-This proposed alternative reduces the scope of the proposed project by eliminating 1.4 acres of multi-use sports fields and 8,400 square feet of courts.
+This proposed alternative reduces the scope of the proposed project by eliminating 1.4 acres0.2 acre of multi-use sports fields and 0.75 acre of parking. and 8,400 square feet of courts.
 The plan includes 8.0 acres of multi-use sports fields and a 16,000-square foot court pad, in addition to other park amenities.
 Infrastructure would include restrooms, a storage/maintenance building, and parking.
 Landscaping, paths, and trails would be located within the community park, and trails would connect to the Cross-town Trail and other trails proposed on the East FRP.
-Movement of the pumphouse would not be affected.
+Movement of the water facility (pumphouse) would not be affected.